vvselischev/Money-Sorter/README.md

 # Money-Sorter
-See screenshots or download .apk to try the game
+See the presentation and screenshots to learn more or download the .apk to try the game